Harsh-Kesharwani/system-health-monitor/README.md

 ### 4. Environment Configuration

-Create a `.env` file in the project root with the following variables:
+Rename `.env.example` to `.env` and update the values based on your requirements:

 ```env
 # Database Configuration